Bardolph-Automation-Inc/bardolph/docs/language.rst

 Routine Definitions
 ===================
-A subprogram, hereafter called a *routine* can be defined as a sequence of commands.
+A subprogram, hereafter called a *routine*, can be defined as a sequence of commands.
 Here's a simple exmple of a routine being defined and called: